RobustFieldAutonomyLab/LeGO-LOAM/README.md

 ```
 rosbag play *.bag --clock --topic /velodyne_points /imu/data
 ```
 Notes: Though /imu/data is optinal, it can improve estimation accuracy greatly if provided.
 Some sample bags can be downloaded from [here](https://github.com/RobustFieldAutonomyLab/jackal_dataset_20170608).
 If your IMU frame doesn't align with Velodyne frame, use of IMU data will cause significant drift.
+Ouster lidar IMU is not supported in the package.

 ## New data-set